 Staff comments: The community is growing, of that there is no doubt.
 The City tries to maintain and expand housing options while maintaining the balance of housing choices that the market demands.
 A number of single-family residential subdivisions have or will soon come on line.
 In addition, apartment construction near campus is attempting to keep pace with enrollment increases.
-This development proposes a housing type of which the developer believes there is a marketsmaller one-bedroom units, away from campus, and targeted to the local workforce.
-Staff has identified a need for more "workforce targeted" housing options.
+This development proposes a housing type of which the developer believes there is a market for of smaller one-bedroom units, away from campus, and targeted to the local workforce.
+Staff has identified a need for more "workforce targeted" housing options to diversify from the recent student housing apartment construction.
+Continued development of high density apartments may begin to peak in the next couple of years and exceed market demand if ISU enrollment stabilizes.